-ARE TECHNOLOGY, AUTOMATON, AI AND STEM THE ANSWER TO THE FUTURE OF WORK?
+ARE TECHNOLOGY, AUTOMATON, AI AND STEM THE ANSWER TO THE FUTURE OF WORK AND BUSINESS LEADERS?

 A Future of Work report by the Regional Australia Institute states that “to remain competitive in the 2030 job market, one in two Australians will need skills in programming, software development and digital technology”.
 But is the next generation of Australians being taught these skills?
 What will happen to soft skills that sit outside these areas?
 Will they be in more demand because of the scarcity?